academe/omnipay-adyen/README.md

 Omnipay is installed via [Composer](http://getcomposer.org/).
 To install, simply require `league/omnipay` and `omnipay/dummy` with Composer:

 ```
-composer require acadweme/omnipay-adyen
+composer require academe/omnipay-adyen
 ```

-**NOTE: this package is in development, so things will change, break, and change direction**

 ## Hosted Payment Pages (HPP)

-This method hosts the payment pages on the gateway, and the user is sent to those pages to make a payment.
+This method hosts the payment pages on the gateway, and the user is sent to those pages on the gateway to make a payment.

 A number of payment methods are supported, and they will vary depending on the location of the merchant site (known here as local payment methods).